sud0nick/sud0nick.github.io/_posts/2024-01-01-Schedule-Generation-via-Graph-Traversal.md

 return schedule
 ```

 This works well and fairly quickly but has some issues that may not be obvious at first glance.
 There are some things I'm not showing you for the sake of brevity, such as how the member list is populated.
-That may seem insignificant but as I discovered during my testing it matters very much.
+That may seem insignificant but it matters very much.
 Consider the effect our constraints have on the resulting schedule with regard to the order in which we enumerate our member list.
 We may end up with an "unfair" schedule due to an assignment we made early on that excluded the member from being scheduled again.
 That sounds a bit confusing so let's look at an example.

 Assume we have three members `[m1, m2, m3]` and three days `[d1, d2, d3]` to schedule.
 Assuming no one has any blackouts or conflicts then any permutation of members to days is valid.
 However, what if `m2` and `m3` have a blackout on `d2`?
 The resulting schedule would be `{d1: m1, d2: m1, d3: m2}`!
 Not only would `m1` be scheduled two times in a row but `m3` wouldn't be scheduled at all, breaking two of our constraints.
 To put it another way, we can't always start with `m1` to build our schedules.
 To solve this issue we can run the algorithm over all permutations of the list.